all-contributors/cli/other/MAINTAINING.md

 ## Release

 Our releases are automatic.
 They happen whenever code lands into `master`.
-A GitHub Actions build build gets kicked off and if it's successful, a tool called [`semantic-release`](https://github.com/semantic-release/semantic-release) is used to automatically publish a new release to npm as well as a changelog to GitHub.
+A Circle CI build build gets kicked off and if it's successful, a tool called [`semantic-release`](https://github.com/semantic-release/semantic-release) is used to automatically publish a new release to npm as well as a changelog to GitHub.
 It is only able to